Molten Cloud platform delivery guide

 PathwayDelivery MethodDetails

-Prime Video DirectWeb upload via PVD portalBrowser-based upload for assets under 50GB; Aspera Connect for larger files
+Prime Video DirectWeb upload via PVD portalBrowser-based upload for smaller files; IBM Aspera for bulk and larger deliveries

 ChannelsAmazon S3 bucket or AsperaDedicated S3 bucket per channel partner; automated ingestion pipeline

-Licensed ContentBacklot portal + AsperaAmazon's proprietary delivery platform; highest QC standards; dedicated tech contact
+Licensed ContentPrime Video Slate portal + AsperaAmazon's partner delivery portal for licensed content; highest QC standards; dedicated tech contact

 Prepare Avails

-Generate MEF-compliant avails file with territory, pricing, window, and localization data for every title being submitted.
+Generate EMA-compliant avails file with territory, pricing, window, and localization data for every title being submitted.

 Encode Assets